Find the recipe card at the end of the post. Make sure to read the content as it contains chef tips,

 What you’re looking for is to coat the pieces with the butter and to have clumps form.
 And that’s it, folks.
 Really, it’s THAT easy!

-Once the streusel is at this stage you can put it in an air-tight container and place it in the fridge for up to 3 days.
+Once the streusel is at this stage, you can put it in an airtight container and refrigerate it for up to 3 days.

 Use it on your favorite fruit dessert, cookie, quick bread, or muffins.